andjoer/Digital_Humanities_LLM/Annotation/README.md

 ## Configuring the App

+The Text Annotation App is designed to be highly customizable through a configuration file in YAML format.
+This file dictates the structure and features available within the app, allowing users to tailor the annotation environment to their specific needs.
+Below is an overview of how various aspects of the app can be configured:

 ### Text and Image Columns:
 - `text_columns`: Lists the columns from a dataset that contain the text to be annotated.
 - `image_columns`: Lists the columns that contain paths to image data for annotation.